amitjohney/sylvatest/charts/sylva-units/README.md

 When instantiating this chart on the bootstrap cluster, this chart will:

-* install CAPI and the desired providers, and their dependencies (e.g. cert-manager)
+* install ClusterAPI and the desired providers, and their dependencies (e.g. cert-manager)
-* install CAPI definitions for the management cluster
+* install ClusterAPI definitions for the management cluster
 * install Flux on the management cluster
 * instantiate itself on the management cluster (step 2 below)

 When instantiating this chart on the management cluster, this chart will:

 * install Flux resources for the management of Flux itself (to allow managing Flux itself via GitOps)
-* install CAPI and the desired providers (and their dependencies)
+* install ClusterAPI and the desired providers (and their dependencies)
 * Flux definitions for any other unit to deploy on the management cluster (Rancher, security tools, monitoring tools, etc.)

 When a "pivot" setup is wanted, where the management cluster manages its own ClusterAPI lifecycle with GitOps, the following additional actions are done:

-* the installation of the chart on the bootstrap cluster triggers a pivot operation once CAPI units are installed on the management cluster
+* the installation of the chart on the bootstrap cluster triggers a pivot operation once ClusterAPI units are installed on the management cluster
 * the installation of the chart on the management cluster install Flux resources for the ClusterAPI definitions describing itself